amyo29/beepboop/beta.md

 - [ ] Implement accept/decline feature for each alarm
 - [ ] Back button to go back to previous screen

-### Profile/Settings Screen - Evan
+### Profile/Settings Screen
-- [ ] Enable users to change pfp
+- [x] Enable users to change pfp
-- [ ] Toggle for enabling/disabling snooze for all alarms
+- [x] Toggle for enabling/disabling snooze for all alarms
-- [ ] Toggle for enabling/disabling dark mode
+- [x] Toggle for enabling/disabling dark mode

 ### Contacts Screen
 - [ ] Retrieve list of contacts from Firebase